-All validated data should be sent yearly to the European central data storage facility at the ICP Forests Programme Coordinating Centre.
+All validated data should be sent yearly to the European central data storage facility at the ICP Forests Programme Co-ordinating Centre.
 A detailed time scheduled is provided by the relevant bodies.

-For the submission of the data to PCC the forms are to be used as indicated in Table 6.3.
+For the submission of the data to PCC the forms are to be used as indicated in Table 10.

-Table 6.3.: Forms for submission of LAI data
+Table 10: Forms for submission of LAI data

-Reduced plot file information .PLA
+Reduced plot file information and plot .PLA

-Coordinates of LAI measurements .LAC
+representative results

 LAI-photo documentation .LAP

 LAI results of hemispherical measurements .LAM

 LAI results of litterfall measurements .LLF

-LAI measurement outcome .LAI